leifos-gmbh/ILIAS/components/ILIAS/EmployeeTalk/PRIVACY.md

 ## General Information

-Access in **EmployeeTalk** depends mostly on the position access configuration of **OrgUnit**, and its concept of authority.
-The corresponding permissions in the **OrgUnit** position administration are 'Read access talk appointments', 'Create talk appointments / edit talk appointments that you have created yourself', and 'Edit Talk appointments'.
-See [below](#access-to-talks) for details.

 Talks carry a 'location' field (handled by **EmployeeTalk** itself), a title and description (handled by **ILIASObject**), as well as further fields from attached **Custom Metadata**